headbase-app/headbase/packages/library/README.md

-# `@headbase-app/common`
+# `@headbase-app/library`
-A library of common interfaces, schemas and utilities for use across [Headbase](https://github.com/headbase-app/headbase).
+A library of common "application level" services, UI components and other features for use across [Headbase](https://github.com/headbase-app/headbase) apps.